Shell USA: Environmental

 Shell Puget Sound Refinery, Anacortes, Washington, was fined $291,000 from 2006 to 2010 for violations of the Clean Air Act making it the second most-fined violator in the Pacific Northwest.
-As of 2011, it was listed as "high priority violator" since 2008.
+As of 2011, it has been listed as a "high-priority violator" since 2008.

 In 2008, a lawsuit was filed against Shell Oil Company for alleged Clean Air Act violation.
-Shell Deer Park facility, 20 miles east of Houston, was the nation's eighth-largest oil refinery and one of the world's largest petrochemical producers.
+Shell Deer Park Refinery 20 miles east of Houston, was the nation's eighth-largest oil refinery and one of the world's largest petrochemical producers.
 The facility was also the second-largest source of air pollution in Harris County, which ranked among the lowest in the nation in several measures of air quality.
 According to Sierra Club and Environment Texas, analysis of Shell's reports to the Texas Commission on Environmental Quality, air pollutants released at Deer Park since 2003 exceeded the EPA's emissions limits.

 Will Oremus from Slate magazine states, "The company's business depends on being able to anticipate and respond quickly to seismic shifts in the energy market.
 So it employs a team of big-thinking futurists, called scenario planners, to keep it a step ahead.
-In 2008 the company released a fresh pair of scenarios for how the world might respond to climate change over the coming decades.
+In 2008, the company released a fresh pair of scenarios for how the world might respond to climate change over the coming decades.
 Both were predicated on what the company called 'three hard truths': that global energy demand is rising, that the supply of conventional energy will not be able to keep up, and that climate change is both real and dangerous."